Who can claim the childcare element of universal credit?

 Can I claim childcare costs for my child?

 You can claim the childcare element towards childcare costs for a child or qualifying young person you are treated as responsible for.
-Childcare is only payable for children up to and including the assessment period which includes 31 August following the child’s 16th birthday.
+DWP's guidance says that childcare is only payable for children up to and including the assessment period prior to the assessment period which includes 1 September following the child’s 16th birthday.

 If you meet the qualifying rules, then you may be able to get up to 85% of your childcare costs.
 The maximum you can claim is 85% of £760.42 per month for one child (£646.35) or £1303.57 (£1108.04) per month for two or more children.
 Childcare costs include costs for a deposit, advance or retaining fee.